This page is for the second and current sixth Batgirl, Barbara Gordon.

 Injustice Gods Among Us

-Batgirl is set to appear as the second DLC character again voiced by Kimberly Brooks, sporting small arm blades, and a more leather based version of her New 52 costume, with the bat symbol on her chest longer.
+Batgirl is the second DLC character again voiced by Kimberly Brooks, sporting small arm blades, and a more leather based version of her New 52 costume, with the bat symbol on her chest longer.
 In the alternate universe, she is a member of the insurgency.

 In her ending (after defeating Regime Superman) Barbara worked from the shadows, hacking into Superman's networks and finding info on his plans, then giving them to Batman under the username "Oracle".
 During a battle between the Insurgency and Regime, Superman kills James Gordon, her father.
 Driven by revenge, Barbara trained intensly, and began hunting down Superman's top lieutenants.
 After disposing of them, Barbara defeated Superman.